Music of Iceland: Venues

 Concert hall Harpa held its opening concert on May 4, 2011.
 Bigger concerts are held in sportshalls Laugardalshöll, Egilshöll and Kórinn.
 Theaters such as Gamla bíó, Bæjarbíó and Iðnó are used for concerts.
 Austurbær is an old movie theater.

-Smaller concerts are held at smaller venues or pubs located mainly around capital area.
+Smaller concerts are held at smaller venues or pubs located mainly around capital area, with Mengi being a central hub for progressive and experimental music.

 Record labels

 Some of the labels mostly concentrate on one genre, whilst others are promoting many types of music.
 12 Tónar and Smekkleysa run record stores in Reykjavik.